 - Biomedical Engineering

 - Chemical Engineering

 - Textile Engineering

 Policy on Transfer to NC State University College of Engineering

 Ideally, students working toward an engineering degree should transfer when they have completed approximately the first half of the curriculum.
 However, a student is eligible to transfer at any time after the CODA requirements, listed below, are satisfied.
-With the guidance of the NC State University Engineering Programs at UNC Asheville, students submit an application through the Common Application to NC State University.
-Transfer admission standards vary with each degree program according to the space available and the number of applicants, but a minimum grade point average of 3.0 is required to ensure consideration for admission into an NC State engineering program.
-Note: Many departments require a GPA significantly higher than 3.0.
+Transfer admission standards vary with each degree program according to the space available and the number of applicants, but a minimum grade point average of 3.0 is required to ensure consideration for admission.
+Many departments require a GPA significantly higher than 3.0.

 In order to transfer into an engineering curriculum at NC State University, students must have completed at least 30 credits, including the CODA REQUIREMENTS, all with a grade of C or better:

 - Chemistry with Lab - 1 semester

 - Calculus - 2 semesters

 - Calculus-based Physics with Lab - 1 semester